spanner4715/Build-A-Streaming-Data-Pipeline-by-using-Azure-Stream-Analytics/README.md

 (4) Create table structure (Dataset) in SQL database.

-(5) Add the event hub as an input source for the stream analytics
+(5) Add the event hub as an input source for the stream analytics job

-(6) Add the azure SQL database as the output source for the stream analytics
+(6) Add the azure SQL database as the output source for the stream analytics job

 (7) Start stream analytics job.